octo-technology/OpenTezos/docs/michelson/tutorial.md

        PAIR }
 ```

 The `CAR` instruction retrieves the parameter value.
 The `UNPAIR` instruction pushes on top of the stack the two given timestamps.
-And finally the `SUB` operator returns the difference of the two timestamps (expressed in number of seconds).
+And finally the `SUB` operator returns the difference between the two timestamps (expressed in a number of seconds).

 This smart contract can be simulated with the CLI command: